A Diagrammatic Temperley-Lieb Categorification: Preliminaries

-We now give an alternate description of the category $\mc{HC}_1$.
-What follows is a simplified version of the summary in \cite{EKr}.
+We now give a diagrammatic description of the category $\mHC_1$, as discovered in \cite{EKh}.
+Since the category to be defined will be equivalent to the category of Bott-Samelson bimodules, we will abuse notation temporarily and use the same names.

+\begin{defn} In this paper, a \emph{planar graph in the strip} is a finite graph with boundary $(\Gamma, \partial \Gamma)$ embedded in $(\R \times [0,1],\R \times \{0,1\})$.
+In other words, all vertices of $\Gamma$ occur in the interior $\R \times (0,1)$, and removing the vertices we have a 1-manifold with boundary whose intersection with $\R \times \{0,1\}$ is precisely its boundary.
+This allows edges which connect two vertices, edges which connect a vertex to the boundary, edges which connect two points on the boundary, and edges which form circles (closed 1-manifolds embedded in the plane).

+We generally refer to $\R \times \{0,1\}$ as the \emph{boundary}, which consists of two components, the \emph{top boundary} $\R \times \{1\}$ and the \emph{bottom boundary} $\R \times \{0\}$.
+We refer to a local segment of an edge which hits the boundary as a \emph{boundary edge}; there is one boundary edge for each point on the boundary of the graph.
+We use the word \emph{component} to mean a connected component of a graph with boundary.

+This definition clearly extends to other subsets of the plane with boundary, so that we can speak of planar graphs in a disk or planar graphs in an annulus.
+The annulus has two boundary components, \emph{inner} and \emph{outer}.
+When we do not specify, we always mean a planar graph in the strip. \end{defn}

+We will be drawing morphisms in $\mHC_1$ as planar graphs with edges labelled in $I$.
+Instead of putting labels everywhere, we color the edges, assigning a color to each index in $I$.
+Henceforth, we use the term ``color" and ``index" interchangeably.

+We now define $\mHC_1$ anew.
+Let $\mHC_1$ be the monoidal category, with hom spaces enriched over graded vector spaces, which is defined as follows.

-An object in $\mc{HC}_1$ is given by a sequence of indices $\ii$, which is visualized as $d$ points on the real line $\R$, labelled or ``colored'' by the indices in order from left to right.
+\begin{defn} An object in $\mHC_1$ is given by a sequence of indices $\ii$, which is visualized as $d$ points on the real line $\R$, labelled or ``colored'' by the indices in order from left to right.
 These objects are also called $B_{\ii}$.
-Morphisms are glued together from the following pictures, which may exist in various colors but with restrictions based on adjacency conditions.
+The monoidal structure on objects is concatenation of sequences. \end{defn}